bobrocke/My-Blog-Zola/content/blog/2025-03-07-the-frameworks.md

 ---
 title: The Frameworks
-image:
+date: 2025-03-07 18:53:00
+taxonomies:
   categories: [Web Development]
   tags:
 toc: false
-date: 2025-03-07 18:53:00
 ---

 Getting my simple web application started and then deployed has been an excellent learning experience.
 And thank goodness for the fine documentation and guides to the frameworks I've tried.
 As a bonus, it's all almost free!